iMissile/Self.Writing/Notes/DataScience_notes.md

 # 20.05.2020
 ## R
 - Max Kuhn @topepos.
 All of the analysis R code for our Feature Engineering and Selection book is now [on GitHub at](https://github.com/topepo/FES)
-- COOL! [ggparty](https://github.com/martin-borkovec/ggparty) ggplot2 visualizations for the partykit package.
-- [ggparty: Graphic Partying](https://cran.r-project.org/web/packages/ggparty/vignettes/ggparty-graphic-partying.html) ggparty aims to extend ggplot2 functionality to the partykit package.
-It provides the necessary tools to create clearly structured and highly customizable visualizations for tree-objects of the class 'party'.

 # 17.05.2020
 ## Rconf 2020